sajjadGG/book-python/intermediate/type-annotation/package-mypyc.rst

 The compiled language is a strict, gradually typed Python variant.
-It restricts the use of some dynamic Python features to gain performance, but it’s mostly compatible with standard Python.
+It restricts the use of some dynamic Python features to gain performance, but it's mostly compatible with standard Python.

 Mypyc uses mypy to perform type checking and type inference.
 Most type system features in the stdlib typing module are supported.